Winter is just around the corner.

 5. Best for Small Dogs - Gooby Padded Dog Vest

 Can’t seem to find the right dog winter coat that fits your small dog?
-The Gooby Padded Dog Vest has got you covered, designed explicitly for breeds that weigh up to 25 pounds.
+Check out the Gooby Padded Dog Vest, designed explicitly for small dog breeds who weigh up to 25 pounds.

-It features a thick 100% polyester fleece inner layer to provide insulation and a 100% nylon outer layer that is also water-resistant to protect your furkid from the snow, rain, and cold winds.
+It features a thick 100% polyester fleece inner layer to provide warmth and a 100% nylon outer layer that is also water-resistant to protect your furkid from the snow, slush, rain, and cold winds during walks.
 It also has a protective guard at the top, meaning you don’t have to worry about pinching their skin or snagging their hair when you zip up.

-Additionally, it has a bottom opening design that allows your pup to urinate or defecate without any problems, and prevent the vest from getting dirty.
+Additionally, it has a bottom opening design that allows your pup to urinate or defecate without any problems and prevents the vest from getting dirty.

 Features: